EMERGING MARKETS-Latam stocks, FX up for fifth day on commodities boost

 Argentina peso (interbank) ARS=RASL

-(Reporting by Anisha Sircar and Susan Mathew in Bengaluru; Editing by Edmund Blair)
+(Reporting by Anisha Sircar, Susan Mathew and Bansari Mayur Kamdar in Bengaluru; Editing by Edmund Blair and Jonathan Oatis)

 ((Anisha.Sircar@thomsonreuters.com;))